-(a) the Head of the Civil Service -

-- (i) the power to oversee all matters relating to the operation of the civil service, which powers are to be exercised in accordance with Part V of this Law; and - (ii) powers relating to the personnel arrangements for chief officers of ministries and portfolios, which powers are to exercised in accordance with Part VI of this Law; and

-(b) chief officers' powers relating to the personnel arrangements for staff in their civil service entity, which powers are to be exercised in accordance with Part VII of this Law.

-(2) A delegation issued by the Governor under subsection (1) shall be subject to the provisions of this Law.
+- 7. (1) Where an instruction has been issued by the Secretary of State under section 9 (1) of the Constitution in relation to section 7 (1) (c) (v) of the Constitution, the Governor may in writing delegate to - - (a) the Head of the Civil Service - - (i) the power to oversee all matters relating to the operation of the civil service, which powers are to be exercised in accordance with Part V; and - (ii) powers relating to the personnel arrangements for chief officers of ministries and portfolios, which powers are to be exercised in accordance with Part VI; and - (b) chief officers' powers relating to the personnel arrangements for staff in their civil service entity, which powers are to be exercised in accordance with Part VII. - (2) A delegation issued by the Governor under subsection (1) shall be subject to this Law.